 — USB charger for iPhone.
 Includes a USB-to-AC connector (optional, but a good thing to have).

 — 32GB flash drive.
 For my backup files and for transferring to and from my master computer at home.

 — AC adapter set.
 Essential when traveling overseas.

 — And in the middle of it all, my beloved MacBook Air.

 All together, we’re looking at roughly five pounds of gadgetry that, for all intents and purposes, is mandatory carry-on.
 Sometimes it’s slightly less, other times slightly more.
 Not shown, for instance, is a spare battery or charger for the Nikon, or my Flip video camera.
 (Flip is what I used to record this footage in Egypt and Senegal.) )

 Thus, the real must-have gadget is a decent case or container in which to consolidate all of this crap.
 For me, most of the more wiry components above fit nicely into an old business class amenities kit, which keeps them out of the way and avoids tangles.
 (How frustrating is it, meanwhile, that so many electronic devices require their own proprietary charging cord or adapter?
 Imagine if every lamp took a different kind of light bulb.)

-I’m something of a pro when it comes to short-notice, multi-climate packing.
+As for the rest of my luggage… I’m something of a pro when it comes to short-notice, multi-climate packing.
 Here’s a tip: go with lightweight clothing.
 What a concept, I know, but I’m amazed by how many people travel with heavy cotton jeans — even to hot climates.
 I own a lot of fast-dry synthetics.
 They’re not stylish, but when have I ever been?
 On the other hand I can launder a pair of pants in the hotel bathtub and they’re dry before morning.